 6. Conduct Scientific Research

 As a child psychologist, all or part of your job may be to conduct scientific research on child development and mental health.
-Child psychology is listed as field of study in psychology.
+Child psychology is listed as field of study in psychology in the comprehensive Lerna Courses guide.
 You may help further our understanding of the causes and treatments of mental health disorders in children.

 Researchers work in settings such as universities, hospitals, or research institutions.
 They use research methods that include surveys, experiments, case studies, and observational studies, to collect data and analyze the information.